patofoto/Demon_Klipper_Essentials_Unified/README.md

 # BE SURE TO SET YOUR MACRO VARIABLES

-- `_CLEAN_VARIABLES` the printer will give you an error if you havent done this & try to use the macros.
+- `_CLEAN_VARIABLES` the printer will give you an error if you haven’t done this & try to use the macros.

 ****************************************************************************************************************************